arbor-sim/arbor/doc/concepts/interconnectivity.rst

 Before initiating the actual simulation, Arbor sets the ``epoch`` length to half the minimal delay in the global network.
-The minimal delay can be queried using ``simulation::min_delay``.
+The minimal delay can be queried using ``simulation::min_delay`` and the epoch length is given by ``simulation::max_epoch_length``.
+The final epoch is optionally shorter, if the call to ``simulation::run(T, dt)`` is given a value for ``T`` that is not an integer multiple of the epoch length.

-Before the start of each ``epoch``, a control message must be exchanged between the root -- ie rank 0 -- process of the Arbor process and that of coupled simulation.
-The control message is transferred by ``MPI_Sendrecv(12)`` of a byte buffer of length 1024.
-The payload comprises
+Before the start of each ``epoch``, a control message must be exchanged between Arbor and the coupled simulation.
+The control message is transferred by use ``MPI_Allreduce(6)`` with operation ``MPI_SUMM`` on a byte buffer of length ``ARB_REMOTE_MESSAGE_LENGTH``.
+All processes begin with a buffer of zeroes, the process with ``rank`` equal to ``ARB_REMOTE_ROOT`` on both sides of the intercommunicator writes a payload comprising

 1. A single byte magic number
 2. A three byte version number
 3. A single byte message tag
 4. A binary representation of a C ``struct`` message

-All constants and types are defined in ``arbor/communication/remote.hpp``;
+to its buffer.
+Then, the exhange is performed.
+This peculiar protocol yields a simultaneous exchange in both directions across the intercommunicator without taking order into consideration.

-currently Arbor understands and utilises the following message types:
+All constants and types -- including the messages -- are defined in ``arbor/communication/remote.hpp``; currently Arbor understands and utilises the following message types:

 If ``abort`` is received or sent Arbor will shut down at the next possible moment without performing any further work and potentially terminating all